Joe Berinson: Early life

 Berinson was born on 7 January 1932 in his family home in Highgate, Western Australia, a suburb of Perth.
 His parents were Shulem (Samuel) Berinson, a master baker, and Rivka (Rebecca) née Finkelstein, both of whom were Palestinian Jews from the city of Safed.
 His father migrated to Australia in the early 1910s and his mother migrated to Australia in the early to mid 1920s.
 Berinson had two older sisters, Goola (born 1924) and Ethel (born 1925).

 Berinson attended Highgate Primary School and won a scholarship to attend Perth Modern School.
 After matriculating in 1948, he studied pharmacy at Perth Technical College.
 He did training at a pharmacy in Forrest Place, where he gained his formative political experience.
 Forrest Place was the location of many political speeches and rallies, including by Prime Ministers Ben Chifley and Robert Menzies.
 Berinson labelled Menzies' speech as "very off-putting".
-In 1953, he graduated, began working as a pharmacist in Mount Lawley, and jointed the Mount Lawley branch of the Australian Labor Party.
+In 1953, he graduated, began working as a pharmacist in Mount Lawley, and joined the Mount Lawley branch of the Australian Labor Party.
 Over the years, he would have various executive roles in the Mount Lawley branch and the state executive.

 On 9 September 1958, Berinson married Jeanette Bekhor, whom he met at the Zionist Youth League, at the Perth Synagogue.
 They had three daughters and one son together.
-Through the 1950s and 1960s, Berinson built a high profile within Perth's Jewish community, eventually becoming the co-editor of the Jewish newspaper The Maccabean.
+Through the 1950s and 1960s, Berinson built a high-profile within Perth's Jewish community, eventually becoming the co-editor of the Jewish newspaper The Maccabean.